google/go-cloud/CONTRIBUTING.md

 ## Github code review workflow conventions

-(For project members and frequent contributors).
+(For project members and frequent contributors.)

 As a contributor: